ACCESS-NRI/access-hive.org.au/docs/models/run_a_model/run_access-om3.md

     - /g/data/vk83/experiments/inputs/JRA-55/RYF/v1-4/data
 ```

+Other options for runtime configuration, including parameter choices and coupler configuration are within the text files in the `control` directory.
+See [Configuration Overview]({{configs_docs}}/configurations/Overview/) for more detail.

 #### Runlog {: .no-toc }

 ```yaml
 runlog: true
 ```
 When running a new configuration, _payu_ automatically commits changes with `git` if `runlog` is set to `true`.

-!!! warning
-    This should not be changed as it is an essential part of the provenance of an experiment.<br>
-    _payu_ updates the manifest files for every run, and relies on `runlog` to save this information in the `git` history, so there is a record of all inputs, restarts and executables used in an experiment.
+_payu_ records all inputs, restarts and executables used in an experiment and updates the manifest files with the information for every run.
+The `runlog` then saves this information in the `git` history, so there is a permanent record of an experiment.

 #### Userscripts {: .no-toc }